Uniform asymptotic expansions for Gegenbauer polynomials and related functions via differential equations having a simple pole: Introduction

 These two functions, along with $C_{n}^{(\lambda)}(z)$ and $D_{n}^{(\lambda)}(z)$, are solutions of the linear second order differential equation (\ref{eq1.2}), and hence are linear combinations of one another.
 These relationships are important, and from (\ref{eq1.4}), (\ref{eq1.13}) and \cite[Eq.
 (1.28)]{Dunster:1999:AEJ} are found to be

 and

 Note as $z \rightarrow \infty$ in the principal plane we have from (\ref{eq1.7}), (\ref{eq1.15}) and (\ref{eq1.20})

 The plan of this paper is as follows.
-In \cref{sec2} we obtain LG expansions for $D_{n,}^{(\lambda)}(z)$ and $D_{n,\pm 1}^{(\lambda)}(z)$, as well as one other solution that we define and require later, using the expansions and error bounds given in \cite{Dunster:2020:LGE}.
+In \cref{sec2} we obtain LG asymptotic expansions in terms of elementary functions that are valid in certain unbounded regions of the complex plane, but must exclude a neighborhood of the simple pole $z=1$.
+These expansions are obtained for $D_{n,}^{(\lambda)}(z)$ and $D_{n,\pm 1}^{(\lambda)}(z)$, as well as one other solution that we define and require later, using the expansions and error bounds given in \cite{Dunster:2020:LGE}.
 Unlike standard LG expansions, these asymptotic expansions have the coefficients appearing in the exponent, which in general makes their evaluation simpler, as well as providing simpler and readily computable error bounds.
-Our results are valid in certain unbounded regions of the complex plane, but must exclude a neighborhood of the simple pole $z=1$.

 The form of our LG expansions is also more amenable to turning point problems, as studied in \cite{Dunster:2017:COA}, and as we show in \cref{sec3} this is also true for equations having a simple pole.
 Thus, in \cref{sec3} we obtain exact expressions for all solutions of (\ref{eq1.1}), including of course the Gegenbauer polynomials, that involve modified Bessel functions and two slowly varying coefficient functions.
 The coefficients in the asymptotic expansions for these coefficient functions involve the ones appearing in our LG expansions, and so are not analytic at $z=1$.
 However, this is overcome in \cref{sec4}, where we specialize the results to the real interval $0 \leq z \leq 1$ by re-expanding in inverse powers of the large parameter, providing new coefficients which we prove to be analytic at the pole.